OlegAlyeynikov/library-service-api/README.md

 # Library Service

-Django project for a management system for book borrowing
+Django project for a book borrowing management system.

-* Added and manage books
-* Added borrowing
-* Added payments for borrowing
-* Notifications for borrowing in telegram chat
+You no longer have to go anywhere to borrow a book from the library.
+Just place an order on the site.
+And our courier will deliver it to you for free if you are in the city.
+Efficiently select books and make payments using the Stripe payment system, receive telegram notifications with full information about the book, a link to pay and reminders to remember to return it.

 ## Architecture library service